tarvainentero/crypto-js/README.md

 Fork of JavaScript library of crypto standards with added RIPEMD128 support.
 RIPEMD128 algorithm taken from https://github.com/tomyun/crypto-js/issues/2.

-Note: Changes are only done to master branch

 ## Node.js (Install)

 Requirements: